microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/83.openai/README.md

 ## Interacting with the bot

 Enter text in the emulator.
-The bot would return the completion result.
+The input would as prompt, the bot would return the completion result.

 ## Deploy the bot to Azure